G4lile0/tinyGS/README.md

 ![Add folder to workspace VSCode](/doc/images/add_folder_to_workspace.png "Add folder to workspace VSCode")

-Then select the `src` folder inside the repository and click open.
+Then select the `ESP32-OLED-Fossa-GroundStation` folder inside the repository and click open, make sure it is the root folder and that it has the platformio.ino inside.

 ![Select folder](/doc/images/Select_folder.png "Select folder")

 After that, the project should be loaded in visual studio and ready to configure and build.

 ### Configure the project
 First we need to select the board.
-To do so, open the `src/Fossa_GroundStation/platformio.ini` file and uncomment one of the lines at the beggining of the file depending on the board you are going to use TTGO or Heltec.
+To do so, open the `platformio.ini` file and uncomment one of the lines at the beggining of the file depending on the board you are going to use.

 ```
 default_envs =
 ; Uncomment by deleting ";" in the line below to select the board
 ;   heltec_wifi_lora_32
 ;   ttgo-lora32-v1
+;   ttgo-lora32-v2
 ```

 ## Build and upload the project